William E. Miller: Early life and education

 William Edward Miller was born in Lockport, New York on March 22, 1914, a son of Elizabeth Hinch and Edward J. Miller.
 He attended the parochial schools of Lockport, and graduated from Lockport High School in 1931.
 Miller attended the University of Notre Dame, where he graduated with a B.A. in 1935, and Albany Law School, from which he graduated with an LL.B. in 1938.
 He was admitted to the bar in 1938, and practiced in Lockport.
 In 1942, Miller was appointed a commissioner for the U.S. District Court in Buffalo.

 Career

 Military service

-Miller enlisted in the United States Army on July 1, 1942, and received training in the Military Intelligence branch.
+Miller enlisted for World War II; he joined the United States Army on July 1, 1942, and received training in the Military Intelligence branch.
 After serving with an Intelligence unit in Richmond, Virginia, in May 1945, Miller received his commission as a first lieutenant and was assigned to the War Criminals Branch of the War Department staff.
 In August 1945, he was assigned as assistant prosecutor of Nazi war criminals during the Nuremberg trials.
 Miller was discharged in March 1946, and returned to Lockport.